sarathm09/vibranium/README.md

 - **Reusability** One of the biggest issue with API tests and data generation logic is that you have a lot of dependent objects that are reused in multiple places.
 Once these objects are defined in Vibranium, all you need to do is mention this as the dependency for the other object and the objects become highly reusable.

 - **Assertions** Writing assertions in Vibranium is plain simple and supports JS in JSON syntax.
 We can also fail the tests if the time taken to executa an API exceeds a given value.

-- **Schema Validations** Validate API responses by bust specifying the expected schema.
+You can also validate API responses by just specifying the expected schema.
 Vibranium will run the API, validate it against the schema and report all errors, and so writing tests are pretty easy

 - **Simple Data Parsing** Want to parse a JSON response and get seome value?
 You can use simple Javascript dot notation to parse the JSON.
 You can easily specify to pick a random value in JSON array or to do a map of an array  inside the JSON tests.